 Once again, Jamf endpoint security solutions – with their multiple layers of protection – facilitate powerful remediation workflows to correct deviations from your OS hardening configurations, quickly bringing endpoints back into compliance.

-- In-depth visibility into all macOS security tooling activity and system processes
+- In-depth visibility into all macOS security tooling activity and system processes in real-time

 - Isolating devices found to be out of compliance or that pose a risk to data security